Even though it’s common, parents understandably want to do everything they can to help their little one get rid of uncomfortable trapped wind.

 Shaking a baby's bottle to mix up a feed or ensure that all the milk inside is at the same temperature can also introduce air bubbles.
 This can make your baby more prone to gas and wind.

 Should I switch to formula if my baby is windy?

 Babies get wind whether you’re breastfeeding or formula feeding.
 It’s natural as their little digestive systems develop.

-If you’re already using formula and baby is very windy, then it may be worth trying a different brand.
-However, this may bring other complications such as constipation as your baby gets used to their new milk.
+If you’re already using formula and your baby is very windy, then it may be worth trying a different brand.
+However, this may bring other complications like constipation as your baby gets used to their new milk.
 If you're unsure, it's best to seek advice from your doctor or health visitor.